fnproject/flow/docs/API.md

 In the Java runtime, the stage's value will be wrapped in a `FunctionInvocationException`, which permits access to the underlying HttpResponse datum.

-Note: the FnProject-Exceptional attribute is *not* a part of the datum; in particular, if a runtime reserializes an HttpResponse (or HttpRequest), then the serialized form *should not* carry a success or failure.
 This means that the following code can chain HttpResponses type-correctly:

 ```java